Lancaster LA1 4YQ

-Crispin Halsall is a Reader in environmental organic chemistry at Lancaster Environment Centre (LEC), Lancaster University.
+Crispin Halsall is a Professor in environmental organic chemistry at Lancaster Environment Centre (LEC), Lancaster University.

 His research expertise is in investigating the environmental fate and impact of synthetic organic chemicals, particularly persistent organic pollutants.
 He has worked extensively with Canadian and Norwegian researchers understanding the sources of these chemicals, their long-range transport and fate in the Arctic.